Sign In Register

 Healthcare Facilities40

-Summerfield has an average annual temperature of 52°F (11°C).
+Summerfield experiences four distinct seasons with an average annual temperature of 52°F (11°C).
 Winters average 25°F in January while summers reach 76°F in July.
-Annual precipitation is 30.5 inches.
-The area enjoys 302 sunny days per year.
+The area gets 302 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 30.5 inches.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 1,512 feet.

 Temperature